-2).
-In Level 4S, all students other than Direct Intake Computer Science students offer Level 4S course units aggregating between thirty and thirty three credits by choosing all the compulsory course units specified in the approved syllabi.
+In Level 4S, all students offer Level 4S course units aggregating between thirty and thirty three credits by choosing all the compulsory course units specified in the approved syllabi.
 All the course units offered by a student shall be used to compute the overall or any other GPA of that student.